Fantasy baseball daily notes for June 11

 Pitchers to stream

-Jaime Garcia (L), 26 percent, Atlanta Braves vs. New York Mets: Garcia continues to rewards owners willing to give him a mulligan on last season's disaster campaign.
-His strikeout and walks rates are worse than last season. but he's doing a much better job keeping the ball in the yard, which is key in today's "swing hard in case you hit the ball" mindset.
+Jaime Garcia (L), 26 percent, Atlanta Braves vs. New York Mets: Garcia continues to reward owners willing to give him a mulligan on last season's disaster campaign.
+His strikeout and walks rates are worse than last season, but he's doing a much better job keeping the ball in the yard, which is key in today's "swing hard in case you hit the ball" mindset.
 With Yoenis Cespedes back, a major power source has returned to the Mets, but Garcia holds the platoon edge over most of the visiting team's lineup.
 Garcia's mound foe, Seth Lugo, will be making his 2017 debut and is also in play.
 It's just that, even without Freddie Freeman, the Braves are sneaky good against righties -- especially at home.

 David Paulino (R), 3 percent, Houston Astros vs. Los Angeles Angels: It's a Sunday tradition to recommend an option for those pining for another win to close out the fantasy week.
 Paulino worked into the sixth last time out and the Astros have a solid bullpen.
 Run support shouldn't be an issue with the prolific Houston attack that'll face Jesse Chavez.
 The Angels tote the sixth-weakest offense in terms of wOBA versus righties into Minute Maid Park.

-Hyun-Jin Ryu (L), 7 percent, Los Angeles Dodgers vs. Cincinnati Reds: The Reds have done some damage this season versus southpaws, but most of it's been at home.
+Hyun-Jin Ryu (L), 7 percent, Los Angeles Dodgers vs. Cincinnati Reds: The Reds have done some damage this season versus southpaws, but most of it has been at home.
 On the road is a different story, especially considering the huge park hit they're enduring in Dodgers Stadium.
-Ryu isn't beating himself lately, walking only three hitters in his last four starts, spanning 22 1/3 innings.
+Ryu isn't beating himself lately, walking only three hitters in his past four starts, spanning 22 1/3 innings.

 Pitcher to avoid

 Jose Quintana (L), 83 percent, Chicago White Sox at Cleveland Indians: It's easy to be a numbers scout and proclaim someone with the consistency and durability of Quintana will find his form.
 While he's upped his strikeouts, overall, Quintana isn't as sharp as normal.
-Keep in mind, this is a pitcher that historically outpitches his xFIP, suggesting he's either been lucky with homers or has an uncanny ability to limit the long ball year-after-year.
+Keep in mind, this is a pitcher who historically outpitches his xFIP, suggesting he's either been lucky with homers or has an uncanny ability to limit the long ball year after year.
 That's disappeared in 2017, at least so far.
 At home, the Tribe's home run rate versus left-handers is above average, making this a risky start for the veteran lefty.

 Bullpen

 Hopefully you're aware that the Pittsburgh Pirates have relieved Tony Watson of his closing duties.
-Perhaps you're deciding which is the better pick-up between Juan Nicasio or Felipe Rivero?
+Perhaps you're deciding which is the better pickup between Juan Nicasio or Felipe Rivero?
 Here's a vote for Rivero, who by rights should have been handed the job for himself a while ago.
 He's fanned 34 with only six walks in 31 frames.
 Rivero is available in 75 percent of ESPN leagues, well, now 74.9 as I just picked him up in the staff dynasty league.

 Owners of Dellin Betances may especially want to check Rivero out, as the Yankees plan on activating Aroldis Chapman from the disabled list on Monday.